blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Perception/Brightness.md

 ## Colour Science
 Brightness is an attribute of visual perception in which a source appears to be radiating or reflecting light.
-In other words, it is the perception elicited by the [[Lightness]] of a visual target.
+In other words, it is the perception elicited by the [Lightness](Lightness.md) of a visual target.

 Brightness is not linear to luminance, and it relies on the context of the viewing environment.

 ## Market
-In terms of appliances like light bulbs, it can refer to [[../../../Science and Engineering/Physics/Mechanics/Electrodynamics/Optics/Spectral Analysis/Luminous Flux]]
+In terms of appliances like light bulbs, it can refer to [Luminous Flux](../../../Science%20and%20Engineering/Physics/Mechanics/Electrodynamics/Optics/Spectral%20Analysis/Luminous%20Flux.md)